javan/whenever/README.md

 end
 ```

+It's important to note that the schedule.rb only defines the tasks you wish to add to your crontab.
+You can review and debug the generated cron tasks by using the `whenever`, which by default shows the proposed changes to your crontab.

+To actually add the newly defined tasks to your crontab, you need to run the `whenever` command with the --update-crontab option.

 ### Define your own job types

 Whenever ships with three pre-defined job types: command, runner, and rake.
 You can define your own with `job_type`.